davetron5000/naildrivin5.com/_posts/2018-05-06-creating-a-culture-of-consistency.md

 * Documentation
 * Tooling

-Each begets the next, and each has a tradeoff, summarized in the table below:
+Each begets the next, and each has a trade off, summarized in the table below:

 <table class="border-rows">
   <thead>